kmaaallen/unicorn-attractor-milestone/README.md

         - Clicking 'Add Comment' redirects the user to the add comment form
         - Whenever a user upvotes an issue, their vote is added to that issue and they are returned to the full issue overview page.
     Features:
+        - Edit and delete buttons if the user created that feature ticket AND is still an active subscriber
+            - i.e. I was subscribed and created feature ticket A
+            - I cancelled my subscription but ticket A is still being worked on
+            - I can no longer edit or delete ticket A but I can still see it as one of my tickets
+            - Instead I will see a message to re-subscribe to have modify rights on this ticket
         - Upvote or one of the following options depending on conditions:
             - User is subscribed to features module and has already voted: 'You have already voted on this feature'
             - User is subscribed to features module and created this ticket: 'You requested this feature'